zf-shao/MSTRec/README.md

 Experimental results demonstrate that our proposed multi-scale attention encoder effectively enhances the Transformer’s ability to capture key dynamics (periodic patterns).

-# Acknowledgement
-This repository is based on [BSARec](https://github.com/yehjin-shin/BSARec).